‘We’re invisible’: Durham organizations call for help after 7 armed robberies targeting Hispanic victims

 Calvopina believes part of the issue is a lack of action from police.
 But DPD said it’s doing focused patrols in certain areas the robbers have targeted.

-“Just because you may not see a police car doesn’t mean someone’s not around because we’ve definitely been very active in cases before where our robbery unit has conducted surveillance operations, covert operations,” DPD Criminal Investigations Division Lt.
+“Just because you may not see a police car doesn’t mean someone’s not around because we’ve definitely been very active in cases before where our robbery unit has conducted surveillance operations, covert operations to prevent these and also apprehend the suspect,” DPD Criminal Investigations Division Lt.
 Stephen Vaughan said.

 “My community feels that their voices are not being heard or that we’re invisible to other people,” he said.